yoshinoa/obs_record/README.md

 # TERA OBS Recording Module

 This TERA Toolbox module integrates with OBS Studio to automatically start and stop recording based on in-game events, such as entering combat or defeating a boss.
 Recordings are saved with specific filenames based on the current dungeon and boss.
+Additionally, this module supports "temporary recording" where a temporary file is saved during a run, and you can decide whether to save or delete it afterward.

 ## Prerequisites